-The onmouseout core attribute is an event handler that is associated with moving the mouse out of a selected HTML tag (element).
+The onmouseout event is associated with moving the mouse out of a selected HTML tag (element).
 In other words, the mouse out event occurred while the HTML element was in focus.
 Every time you move the mouse out of the element, the script code of the onmouseout is executed.
 This script can also call functions or subroutines which contain code that you want to run when this event occurs.

-The four other similar core attributes are: onmousedown, onmousemove, onmouseover, and onmouseup.
+The five mouse events are: onmousedown, onmousemove, onmouseout, onmouseover, and onmouseup.